Understanding Emergent In-Context Learning from a Kernel Regression Perspective: Related Work

 \subsection{In-Context Learning}

-As an intriguing property of large language models, in-context learning has attracted high attention in research community.
-There have been numerous studies on empirical analysis of in-context learning, including format and effects of in-context samples~\citep{min2022rethinking, min2022noisy, zhao2021calibrate}, selection of in-context samples~\citep{liu2022makes, lu2022fantastically}, characteristics of in-context learning behaviors~\citep{zhao2021calibrate, lu2022fantastically, khashabi2022reframing, wei2023larger}, and relation between ICL and pre-training dataset~\citep{wu2022insights, chan2022data}.
+As an intriguing property of large language models, in-context learning has attracted high attention in the research community.
+There have been numerous studies on empirical analysis of in-context learning, including format and effects of in-context samples~\citep{min2022rethinking, min2022noisy, zhao2021calibrate}, selection of in-context samples~\citep{liu2022makes, lu2022fantastically}, characteristics of in-context learning behaviors~\citep{zhao2021calibrate, lu2022fantastically, khashabi2022reframing, wei2023larger}, and the relation between ICL and pre-training dataset~\citep{wu2022insights, chan2022data}.

-Going deeper, researchers have also been interested in building a theoretical understanding of why ICL works.
-One branch of studies investigates ICL from a data perspective: \citep{xie2021gx, wang2023large} demonstrate that a good enough Bayesian inference on pre-training data might cause emergence of ICL ability.
-However they fail to explain if such Bayesian inference is computationally feasible in practical language models, as such Bayesian inference involves unbounded depth computational graphs as the number of samples increases.
-Our study builds on top of some similar assumptions, but goes further to explain how ICL can be accomplished with attention-mechanism in Transformers~\citep{vaswani2017attention}\hengarchived{add citations}.
+Theoretical analysis of ICL is another active research direction.
+One branch of studies investigates ICL from a data perspective: under some general assumptions of the data, \citep{xie2021gx, wang2023large} demonstrate that with sufficient pre-training data and a good enough generative model of the data, ICL could be understood as performing Bayesian inference.
+However, they do not fully explain if such Bayesian inference is computationally feasible in practical language models since such Bayesian inference involves unbounded depth computational graphs as the number of samples increases.
+Our study builds on top of some similar assumptions but goes further to explain how ICL can be accomplished with the attention mechanism in Transformers~\cite{vaswani2017attention}.
+Recently, there is controversy regarding whether LLMs always conduct Bayesian inference in the ICL setting, and \citet{falck2024context, raventos2023pretraining, park2024competition} show that there exist scenarios where LLMs' predictions deviate from the predictions of Bayesian inference.
+This distinction can be quantified as an error term in Equation~\ref{eq:convergence} related to $\epsilon_\theta$ which we use to measure the deviation between ICL task and pre-training data. \cite{raventos2023pretraining, lu2024asymptotic} additionally show that under certain conditions, this divergence enables Transformers to achieve stronger performance than Bayesian inference.
+Both \cite{raventos2023pretraining, park2024competition} discover that there is a threshold needed where ICL behaviors become less similar to Bayesian inference.